Labelling 3D prints

 QR codes can be generated for free using sites such as QR code generator or QR code monkey, printed on standard paper or swell paper and stuck to the base of a model, at multiple points on a larger model, or on an accompanying basement.
 The user will then need to scan the code using a free app on any mobile device.
 If you have a lot of materials labelled with QR codes, the mobile device can be mounted on a stand so that the user does not need to hold it.

-A tactile indicator must be given so that it is obvious where the QR code is located for easier scanning.
+A tactile indicator, such as a raised outline or dots at the corners, must be given so that it is obvious where the QR code is located for easier scanning.

 NFC tags